 P6.9, (Ac100).
-P6.9 is a DNA binding protein.
-It is a small (55 aa) arginine/serine/threonine rich protein (97).
+P6.9 is a DNA binding protein and one of the three most abundant proteins found in proteomic analysis of BV [55].
+It is a small (55 aa) arginine/serine/threonine rich protein [121].
 Homologs appear to be encoded by all baculovirus genomes, but may be difficult to identify in computer analyses because of their small size and repetitive amino acid content.
-P6.9 was originally identified as a DNA binding protein in a GV (98) and the homolog was isolated from AcMNPV
+P6.9 was originally identified as a DNA binding protein in a GV [122] and the homolog was subsequently identified from AcMNPV [121].
 The high concentration of arg and ser/thr residues is similar to protamines that are present in sperm nuclei of many higher eukaryotes and are involved in the production of highly condensed DNA.
-Protamines are also small molecules of 44-65 amino acids (99, 100).
-Arginine has a high affinity for the phosphate backbone of DNA and the polyarginine tracts in protamines neutralize the phosphodiester backbone, whereas the ser and thr residues interact with other protamine molecules thereby yielding a neutral, highly compact DNA-protein complex that is biochemically inert.
-P6.9 localizes to the nuclear matrix during infection (101).
-Once viral DNA has delivered to the nucleus, p6.9 phosphorylated resulting in both DNA and p6.9 being negatively charged.
-It is thought that this causes the removal of p6.9 from the viral DNA thereby allowing access to transcription factors (102).
+Protamines are also small molecules of 44-65 amino acids [123, 124].
+Arginine has a high affinity for the phosphate backbone of DNA and the polyarginine tracts in protamines phosphodiester neutralize the backbone. whereas the ser and thr residues interact with other protamine molecules thereby yielding a neutral, highly compact DNA-protein complex that is biochemically inert.
+P6.9 localizes to the nuclear matrix during infection [125].
+Once viral DNA has been delivered to the nucleus, p6.9 is phosphorylated resulting in both DNA and p6.9 being negatively charged.
+It is thought that this causes the removal of p6.9 from the viral DNA thereby allowing access to transcription factors [126].
 AcMNPV has two candidate kinases that could be involved in this process.
-Protein kinase 1, encoded by PK1 (Ac10), is lepidopteran baculoviruses (GVs and NPVs), whereas PK2 (Ac123) is encoded by only a few baculoviruses closely related to AcMNPV.
-Neither protein was found to be associated with ODV by mass spectrometry (66, 67, 80).
-However, a kinase was found associated with BV and ODV, although its source was not determined (103).
+Protein kinase 1, PK1 (Ac10), is encoded by lepidopteran baculoviruses (GVs and NPVs), whereas PK2 (Ac123) is encoded by only a few baculoviruses closely related to AcMNPV.
+Neither protein was found to be associated with ODV by mass spectrometry [74, 75, 98].
+However, a kinase was found associated with BV and ODV, although its source was not determined [127].